krishaamer/green-filter-research/research/literature/sustainability.md

 From National Public Utilities Council (2022)

-For example, for consumers in Australian states and territories in 2018, 83% of the GHG emissions are Scope 3, meaning indirect emissions in the value chain (**goodwinTargetingDegreesGlobal2023?**)
+For example, for consumers in Australian states and territories in 2018, 83% of the GHG emissions are Scope 3, meaning indirect emissions in the value chain Goodwin et al. (2023)

--   Mapping pollution sources in China (**xieEcologicalCivilizationChina2021?**)
+-   Mapping pollution sources in China Xie et al. (2021)

 #### Cap & Trade {#cap-trade}